 Then, there are times when a virus hoax can be as costly as an actual breach in security.
 Users and system administrators who are responsible for digital assets often panic at the mere sound of the word virus, taking what they believe are remedial actions.
 A business, for example, might shut down its systems in fear of data integrity, ceasing normal operations.
 A user who’s device is plagued with rogue ware might be tempted to provide their credit card information in hopes of dispelling an empty threat.

 What Motivates the Person Behind a Virus Hoax?

 When money is not a factor, it is important (and perhaps interesting) to understand what motivates someone to carry out such a questionable task.
 The number of virus hoaxes have grown exponentially over the years and are proving to be more than just a nuisance.
 Research has unveiled the following reasons behind one of Tech’s most bizarre phenomenons:

 A virus hoax may be result of curiosity, with the perpetrator wanting to see just how far the scheme will go.

 Like hackers, the creators of a virus hoax may suffer from a god-complex.
 They may take malicious pleasure in harassing people and seeing them react to false information.
 In some ways, this is a form of cyber bullying.

-A virus hoax may be an act of vengeance, in which the perpetrator wishes to sully the reputation of a person or organization.
+Virus hoaxes may be acts of vengeance, in which perpetrators wish to sully the reputation of a person or organization.
 This, too, is a form of cyber bullying.

 In some cases, a virus hoax may be the precursor to an actual attack, as is the case with most strands of rogue ware.